jariarkko/draft-arkko-iab-internet-threat-model/draft-arkko-arch-internet-threat-model.md

 However, the communications-security -only threat model is becoming outdated.
 This is due to three factors:

 * Advances in protecting most of our communications with strong cryptographic means.
-This has resulted in much improved communications security, but also higlights the need for addressing other, remaining issues.
+This has resulted in much improved communications security, but also highlights the need for addressing other, remaining issues.
 This is not to say that communications security is not important, it still is: improvements are still needed.
 Not all communications have been protected, and even out of the already protected communications, not all of their aspects have been fully protected.
 Fortunately, there are ongoing projects working on improvements.

 * Adversaries have increased their pressure against other avenues of attack, from compromising devices to legal coercion of centralized endpoints in conversations.